SCAN cursor [MATCH pattern] [COUNT count] [TYPE type]

 Multiple parallel iterations

 It is possible for an infinite number of clients to iterate the same collection at the same time, as the full state of the iterator is in the cursor, that is obtained and returned to the client at every call.
-Server side no state is taken at all.
+No server side state is taken at all.

 Terminating iterations in the middle